-There are some ideas for dynamic control of SplitBrain at runtime.
-The decision about forceful creation of SplitBrain can be made dynamically dependent on further external factors, like current customer demands, or forecasts, etc. Please evaluate them carefully before going into mass production.
+Fortunately, there is a method for dynamic control of SplitBrain at runtime.
+The decision about forceful creation of SplitBrain can be made dynamically dependent on further external factors, like current customer demands, or forecasts, etc.

 Careful: at least for some application classes, it is a bad idea to systematically create split brain via automatic cluster managers, e.g. Pacemaker or similar.
-As explained in section Avoiding Inappropriate Clustermanager Types for Medium and Long-Distance Replication, some cluster managers were originally constructed for truly shared disk scenarios, where no split brain can occur by construction.
-Using them in masses on versioned data in truly distributed systems can result in existential surprises, once a bigger network partition and/or a flaky replication network (so-called flipping or flapping) can trigger them in masses, and possibly at unexpected moments.
+As explained in section 6.1 on page 136, some cluster managers were originally constructed for truly shared disk scenarios, where no split brain can occur by construction.
+Using them in masses on versioned data in truly distributed systems can result in existential surprises, once a bigger network partition and/or a flaky replication networks triggers them in masses, and possibly at unexpected moments.